matteoferla/Fragmenstein/README.md

 This results in a non-unique mapping.

-# Egor
+# Igor

-Egor minimises the Fragmenstein monster in the protein using PyRosetta.
+Igor minimises the Fragmenstein monster in the protein using PyRosetta.

-Egor uses the package [rdkit_to_params](https://github.com/matteoferla/rdkit_to_params) to parameterise the compounds.
+Igor uses the package [rdkit_to_params](https://github.com/matteoferla/rdkit_to_params) to parameterise the compounds.

-Egor has three minimisers that I tried:
+Igor has three minimisers that I tried:

 * a modified cartesian FastRelax which works effectively.
 * cartesian MinMover which gets stuck in local minimum in hard cases.